Introduction

 Expanding Freelance Work and Building Stability

 Over two years, I shifted from hourly rates to packaged contracts, gained client referrals, and found other freelance opportunities within GALLOS’s network.
-This financial stability allowed me to pursue business ventures, charitable projects, travelling and my Project 50 initiatives in a sustainable manner.
+This financial stability allowed me to pursue business ventures, charitable projects, travelling, and my Project 50 initiatives in a sustainable manner.
 I couldn't be happier.

 Skills & Lessons Learned